jordan-tuinman/pipyt/README.md

-# Electron React Boilerplate
+# PiPYT

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I created this boilerplate to solve some issues I faced with getting Electron to work with WSL.
-After experimenting with different setups, I found using create-react-app and then later adding a few Electron packages, to be the easiest method.
-I removed some unnecessary files and created one simple component to leave this as a barebones boilerplate to be reused again for future projects.
+PiPYT is a picture-in-picture YouTube player for PC.
+You can search in app, and play any YouTube video without ads, all in a small screen that always sits on top of your other windows.

+I created this wee app to solve a problem for myself.
+What I wanted was to be able to watch YouTube tutorials and videos in a pop-out style window on my PC, similar to on a phone.
+I thought this would be really handy, especially for those times where I might be working in a cafe or somewhere without a second screen and I need my main work window maximised.

+If you would like to try it out on your own machine, feel free to clone this repo and follow the steps below:

+- Run npm install
   Note: if using windows 10 - run 'npm install' via powershell, then switch over to WSL if desired.
 If 'npm install' is done via WSL, it seems to create issues with the Electron packages.

+- Get your own YouTube API key, then copy and paste it into the 'apiKey' variable located in 'src/apis/index.js' Follow the instructions here to get your own YouTube API key if you don't already know how.
+For each API key, you can make up to YouTube 100 searches per day.

+- Save, and then run the script 'npm run dev' to start PiPYT

+If you would like to package the app to use more easily on your own PCs, you will need to look into this yourself, as I haven't yet done this for myself either.

 ## Available Scripts